WentaoZhan1998/geospaNN/README.md

 pip install https://github.com/WentaoZhan1998/geospaNN/archive/main.zip
 ```

-To install the pypi version, use the following command in the terminal (version 1/2024):
+To install the pypi version, use the following command in the terminal (version 04/2025):
 ```
 pip install geospaNN
 ```

-## An easy running sample:
+## An easy running sample (functionality verification):
+This is a simple running sample to check the functionality of the package.
 First, run python in the terminal:
 ```commandline\
 python